smaht-dac/pipelines-docs/README.md

-# pipelines-docs
+# Pipelines Documentation

-documentation for bioinformatics pipelines
+Documentation for the bioinformatics pipelines.